 - Not a fan of either?
 Try the best brisket here with a dry rub.

-- We just made air fryer sweet potato cubes and will be making those on the big day.
+- We just baked sweet potato cubes in the oven once and will be making those on the big day.

 - Of course our air fryer vegetables are served year round.